47th Pennsylvania Infantry Regiment

-The 47th Pennsylvania Infantry Regiment, which was officially known as the 47th Regiment, Pennsylvania Volunteer Infantry, or more simply as the 47th Pennsylvania Volunteers, was an infantry regiment that served in the Union Army during the American Civil War and the early months of the Reconstruction era.
-It was formed by adults and teenagers from small towns and larger metropolitan areas in the central, northeastern and southeastern parts of the state.
+The 47th Pennsylvania Infantry Regiment, officially known as the 47th Regiment, Pennsylvania Volunteer Infantry and frequently referred to as the 47th Pennsylvania Volunteers, was an infantry regiment that served in the Union Army during the American Civil War and the early months of the Reconstruction era.
+It was formed by adults and teenagers from small towns and larger metropolitan areas in central, northeastern, and southeastern regions of Pennsylvania.

-The 47th Pennsylvania Volunteer Infantry was composed primarily of men from Pennsylvania who were of German heritage.
-It ultimately came to be known as the 47th Pennsylvania Veteran Volunteers due to the length of service by the majority of men on its rosters.
-Many of the family and friends of this regiment's members still spoke German or its Pennsylvania Dutch variant more than a century after their ancestors emigrated from Germany in search of religious or political freedom.
+With respect to demographics, a large percentage of 47th Pennsylvania Volunteers were men who had emigrated from Germany during the early to mid-1800s or were Pennsylvania-born men of German heritage whose family and friends still spoke German or its Pennsylvania Dutch variant more than a century after their ancestors emigrated from Germany in search of religious or political freedom.

-Additionally, a significant number of 47th Pennsylvania Volunteers were emigrants from Ireland; two were natives of Cuba.
+In addition, a significant number of its members were immigrants from Ireland and two were natives of Cuba.
 Nine or more were formerly enslaved Black men who had escaped or been liberated from plantations in South Carolina and Louisiana.

-Roughly seventy percent of those who served with the 47th Pennsylvania Infantry were residents of the cities of Allentown, Bethlehem, Catasauqua, Easton, and surrounding communities in Lehigh and Northampton counties in what today is the Lehigh Valley region of eastern Pennsylvania.
+Roughly seventy percent of those who served with the 47th Pennsylvania Infantry were residents of the cities of Allentown, Bethlehem, Catasauqua, Easton, and surrounding communities in Lehigh and Northampton counties in the present-day Lehigh Valley region of eastern Pennsylvania.
 Company C, also known as the Sunbury Guards, was formed primarily with men from Northumberland County.
 Companies D and H were staffed by men from Perry County.
 The non-Lehigh Valley membership remains significant, historically, in the present day because a lieutenant governor of the state, the creator of a prosperous hat factory, inventors, and others who lived in areas other than the Lehigh Valley before and after the war became prominent civic and business leaders, post-war.